 Sunflower farming in Kenya is booming day in day out as the yield is quite lucrative.
 Sunflower is grown mostly as a cash crop and can be used to make animal feeds, soaps, and cooking oils.
-The business does well in semi-arid areas since sunflower requires semi arable conditions.
-Compared to maize plantation, sunflower requires fewer nutrients and rainfall.
+The business does well in semi-arid areas since sunflower requires semi-arable conditions.
+Compared to maize plantations, sunflower requires fewer nutrients and rainfall.
 A good crop only requires about 450mm of rainfall.

 Research stations in Kenya have tested different varieties and identified that quite a number of them do well in Kakamega, Meru and Bungoma.
 According to research, the following varieties have been found to exist::

 Oil seed varieties– Kenya Shaba, Kenya Fedha, Kenya almasi, H894, H903, and H893.